 The admission statement mentioned in article 3.1 can be obtained by students from outside the RSM who have obtained a bachelor's degree from a research university.
 A minimum total of 20 EC in qualitative and quantitative research methods and statistics as well as a minimum of 40 EC in advanced courses in business administration including finance must have been part of the bachelor curriculum.
-There is a maximum on the number of external students that can be admitted to this programme.
+The intake per September 2021 may be capped.
+Please check the programme specific admission pages on the RSM website for further details.